DaleMoulding/Fiji-Macros/README.md

 * ICH_scalebars_Mag_from_folder_v5.ijm

-    These set the scale and optionally adds scalebars to files with the magnification written anywhere_in_Filename (i.e 5x, 10x, 2.5x).
+    These set the scale and optionally adds scalebars to files with the magnification written anywhere_in_Filename (i.e 5x, 10x, 2.5x, recognises any format x10, 10x, 10X, X10, as long as no spaces between number and x).

     Alternatively, run the Mag_from_folder version for files grouped into folder by magnification used.